 What is the artist booking process for Levitt venues and Levitt AMP sites?

 Thank you for your interest in booking a performance with Levitt.
-Each Levitt venue and Levitt AMP site is programmed by a local, independent nonprofit.
-For details, visit Artist booking.
+Each Levitt venue and Levitt concert site is programmed by a local, independent nonprofit.
+For more information, please visit our Artist Booking page.

 Why is the Levitt Foundation spending down its assets?

 On November 30, 2023, we announced that the Levitt Foundation will spend down $150 million in assets over the next two decades and will close in 2041.
-By spending down, we are accelerating the Foundation’s ability to support thousands of free outdoor concerts in communities across America, fueling the movement for free live music in public spaces as a key driver for equitable, healthy, and thriving communities.
+By spending down, we are accelerating the Foundation’s ability to support thousands of free outdoor concerts in towns and cities of all sizes across America, fueling the movement for free, live music in public spaces as a key driver for healthy, equitable, and thriving communities.

 When will the Levitt Foundation cease operations?